cockroachdb/docs/_includes/v2.1/orchestration/start-cockroachdb-secure.md

         Events:  <none>
         ~~~

-    3. If everything looks correct, approve the CSR for pod 1:
+    3. If everything looks correct, approve the CSR for the first pod:

         {% include copy-clipboard.html %}
         ~~~ shell